ergl/pvc_proto/README.md

-rubis_proto
+pvc_proto
 =====

-Protocol Buffer Library for the RUBIS benchmark on Antidote.
+Protocol Buffer message definitions for the PVC protocol and related benchmarks for Antidote.

 Build
 -----